yaquaholic/ScienceLogic-API/README.md

 # ScienceLogic-API

-I've put togther some scripts that I've been using with the ScienceLogic API I have created functions for the request calls, within this file you will ned to update the SL!
-API URL, username and password.
+I've put togther some scripts that I've been using with the ScienceLogic API I have created functions for the request calls, within this file you will ned to update the SL1 API URL, username and password.

 Work in progress, bare with me please....